Burnt bodies of more than 30 found in Myanmar’s Kayah state, reports say

 The army then clashed with the rebel group and members of the Karenni Army near Moso village.

-During the standoff, army troops allegedly assaulted and arrested villagers, while ransacking their property.
+During the standoff, army troops allegedly assaulted and arrested villagers while ransacking their property.

 The military also allegedly killed four members of the Karenni Border Guard Force (BGF), a part of the KNDF, who attempted to stop the junta from terrorising the villagers, the defence force said.